iamjiboya/CAPTAIN/README.md

 ## Copyright Notice
 ### Code License

-This repository's source code is licensed under the Apache-2.0 License.
-However, please note that any use or exploitation of the Model Weights is subject to a separate Model License.
+This repository's source code is licensed under the MIT License.
 ### Third-party Software License

 Use of the third-party software, libraries or code referred to in the Acknowledgements section may be governed by separate terms and conditions or license provisions.